markusleemet/spyware/README.md

 Database structure is initialized with FlyWay migration on backend start.

+### Backend

+Run the following command in the project root directory.

+- ./gradlew bootRun

 ### Frontend

 To start up frontend run the following commands in the `/frontend/frontend` folder